infozenfrance/Phraseanet-Docs/en/User/Guide/Push.rst

 ************

-To share sending lists with other Phraseanet users and allocate them some user, management or administration rights, Display the list to share by selecting it in the list area.
+To share sending lists with other Phraseanet users and allocate them some user, management or administration rights, display the list to share by selecting it in the list area.

 **To share a list with a Phraseanet user**, search the user by his family name,